-- a.
-The performers will be packing up their instruments and equipment, don't get in their way and ask if they need help with anything.
-Musicians will usually want to pack up their own stuff. - Disconnect microphones, remove them from the stands and store in the microphone case now to prevent them from falling to the floor during takedown.
+- The performers will be packing up their instruments and equipment, don't get in their way, but do ask if they need help with anything.
+Musicians will usually want to pack up their own stuff. - b.
+Disconnect microphones, remove them from the stands and store in the microphone case now to prevent them from falling to the floor during take-down.
 Might as well return any "Directs" (DI) adapters to the case at this time, too. - c.
-Unplug all cables from the Snake, Amp, Speakers and other equipment, lay on floor until the musicians have cleared the stage. - d.
-Unplug power cable from Amp. - e.
-Remove and collapse mic stands.
-Stands are the last items to go back into the closet. - f.
-Coil each cable separately and store in appropriate case (mic cables in one box, speaker cables another, etc. - g.
+Skip to step 3 below until performers are off stage. - d.
+Once performers have cleared the stage, unplug all cables from the Snake, Amp, Speakers and other equipment, lay on floor. - e.
+Unplug power cable from Amp. - f.
+Remove and collapse mic stands and set aside.
+Stands are the last items to go back into the closet. - g.
+Coil each cable separately and store in appropriate case (mic cables in one box, speaker cables another, etc. By this time, the coordinator and back of house volunteer may be free to assist. - h.
 Remove speakers from stands, collapse stands.

-At the Mixer:
+3. At the Mixer:

 - Unplug Mixer and EQ cables from the Snake, coil and put in cases. - b.
-Put Mixer and EQ in cases. - 4.
-Put everything back in good shape ready for next user. - 5.
-Leave notes, if you had any problems with the equipment, on the clipboard in closet - 6.
+Put Mixer and EQ in cases. - c.
+Return to Step 2.d. - 4.
+Put everything back in good shape ready for next user. - Leave notes, if you had any problems with the equipment, on the clipboard in closet - 6.
 Roll up carpet take down quilt. - 7.
 Stuff everything back in the closet and lock.